 What to Do During Step 2:

-- Get to know your designer and introduce them to any relevant employees.
+- Get to know your account manager and designer—then introduce them to any relevant employees on your team.

-- Review your questionnaire answers with your designers in case any require clarification.
+- Review your questionnaire answers with your designers in case they require clarification.

 - Discuss expectations and estimated timelines for deliverables.